Skip to Content

 Providing a Temperature Gradient

-This setup lets your snake regulate its body temperature naturally, keeping its digestive system running smoothly.
+This lets your snake regulate its body heat to aid digestion.

 Offering Fresh Water and Proper Substrate